 Learn from my mistakes!

-This is the first mistake I did during my blogging journey.
+This is the first mistake I made during my blogging journey.

-Later on, I heard about adding www to the domain, I am curious and added www to my domain.
+Later on, I heard about adding www to the domain, I was curious and added www to my domain.

 After some time I learned about keyword research and changed the keywords of all of my articles including slugs.

-That should be the mistake, adding www, and changing the slug mean now you have different URLs pointing to the same website/article.
+That should be the mistake, adding www, and changing the slug means now you have different URLs pointing to the same website/article.